Mountain Gorilla National Parks in Uganda, Rwanda and Congo

-The gorilla parks include Bwindi Impenetrable National Park and Mgahinga National Park in south-western Uganda.
+There are only 4 Mountain Gorilla National Parks in the whole World.
+At present, the estimated number is around 1000 Mountain gorillas spread across the four national parks found in East and Central Africa.
+These parks include Bwindi Impenetrable National Park and Mgahinga National Park in south-western Uganda.
 Others are Volcanoes National Park in the north of Rwanda and the Virunga National Park in the eastern side of the Democratic Republic of Congo.
-Out of the 1000 gorillas, Bwindi impenetrable National Park has the biggest population of the primates with half the numbers to it.
+Out of the world’s estimated 1000 mountain gorillas, Bwindi Impenetrable National Park has the biggest population of these primates with half the numbers to it.

 The Virunga National Park is under the Congolese Institute for Nature Conservation (ICCN), semi-government authority charged with managing the protected areas in the Democratic Republic of Congo (DRC).

 MOUNTAIN GORILLA NATIONAL PARKS - BWINDI, MGAHINGA, VOLCANOES AND VIRUNGA NATIONAL PARK

 Bwindi Imepentrable National Park found in southern western Uganda has got over 15 gorilla groups available for trekking.
 Out of about 1000 mountain gorillas remaining in the whole world, Bwindi boast of half the number.
 Bwindi is the busiest park with gorilla trekking safaris out of the four gorilla parks in the region.Read More